Sinfully Spicy

 • Heat up the cooking oil & sesame oil in a wok or a wide pan ( 12 inch or larger) on medium high.

 • Add the garlic, ginger, green chili and white scallion parts to the oil and fry for 20-30 seconds or so till you see tiny blisters on the chili skin.
-Take care that the garlic doesnt burn.
+Take care that the garlic doesnt burn or turn deep brown.

-• Add the onion next along with the vegetables.
-Sprinkle a pinch of salt and stir fry for 2-4 minutes on high heat.
-We want them to soften but still remain crunchy.
+• Next add the vegetables.
+Sprinkle a pinch of salt and on high heat, continue to stir fry for 3-5 minutes.
+We want them to steam and soften but still remain crunchy and get lightly charred.

 Notes